Concrete Leveling with Polyurethane Foam Injection

 than it needs to

 At Epp Foundation Repair, we believe every home should be equipped to protect you from trips and falls.
-Since 1994, we’ve helped clients in Southeastern Nebraska, Northwestern Missouri, and parts of Northeastern Kansas with concrete repair, foundation repair, waterproofing for their basements and more.
+Since 1994, we’ve helped clients in Lincoln, Omaha, Southeastern Nebraska, Northwestern Missouri, and parts of Northeastern Kansas with concrete leveling, foundation repair, waterproofing for their basements and more.

 “Epp Foundation Repair did a great job raising concrete slabs that were sinking.
 The guys doing the work were professional and they walked through all the work they did once the job was completed.
 Super happy with the work done.”